Introduction: Why Time Series Forecasting Matters More Than Ever

 In a standard transformer for time series, each token represents a time step across all variables.
 The attention mechanism then captures relationships between different time steps. iTransformer inverts this: each token represents an entire variable’s history, and the attention mechanism captures relationships between different variables.

-Concretely, if you have a multivariate time series with 7 variables and 96 historical time steps:
+Concretely, for a multivariate time series with 7 variables and 96 historical time steps:

 - Standard transformer: 96 tokens, each containing 7 values